BridgetACasey/Wizzard-Prototype/README.md

-Wizzard Engine (version 0.0.0)
+Wizzard Engine

-The Wizzard Engine is intended to be a simple rendering application for me to explore and learn about working with different graphical APIs.
+The Wizzard Engine is intended to be a game engine and editor for simple, 2D side-scrolling games.

-Eventually, it will also have basic level editing functionality, such as saving and loading scenes; importing art and audio assets; and placing and transforming (translation, rotation, and scaling) game objects.
-The level editor will initially support only 2D applications, but my hope is to expand this to support 3D at some point in the future.

-This application is only supported on x64 Windows, as I have no means of testing it on other platforms or architectures.
-It is being developed using Visual Studio 2022 and this is what the project generator batch file will default to using.

-Currently, this framework is being adapted for use in my 4th year Honours Project for my bachelor's degree.
+The primary focus is on creating a blind accessible user interface with additional features like screen reader compatibility, so blind and partially sighted developers can still use the tool to make levels.

+This application is part of my 4th year undergraduate honours project.